 Art 100 World Art and Culture (3 cr)

-May be used as core credit in J-3-d.
+May be used as general education credit in J-3-d.
 An introductory historical survey of art and culture in Western and non-Western contexts.
 Major cultural sites, monuments, image traditions and technologies will be examined alongside the historical, religious, political, economic, and aesthetic contexts which produced them.
 Cultures studied include China, Islam, Pre-Columbian civilizations in North and South America, Africa, India, Japan, Oceania, the ancient Near-East, Greece and Rome, Western Medieval, the European Renaissance, and Western and non-Western Modernism.
 A theoretically comparative approach will be followed, towards an understanding of both similarities and differences between Western and non-Western cultural production.
 2 hours of lecture with one 2-hour lab/recitation.

 Art 110 Integrated Art and Design Communication (2 cr)